+This is where knowledge management comes into the picture.
 A McKinsey Global Institute report discovered an efficient knowledge management system reduces data search time by 35 percent and increases organizational learning and productivity by 20-25 percent.

 What is a knowledge management system?

-5 Knowledge management system examples
+Top 7 knowledge management system examples

 Knowledge management systems are incredibly versatile and can be used for different purposes.
-Below, we’ll cover the main types of knowledge management systems, along with an appropriate example to help you develop your own knowledge management strategy.
+Let’s take a quick look at the main types of knowledge management systems along with examples to help you develop your knowledge management strategy.

 1. Knowledge bases

 Knowledge base software can consolidate a company's data and information while making it easy to access by staff members and customers.
 These are of two types: internal knowledge bases and external knowledge bases.

 - Internal knowledge bases are employee-only systems that allow customer representatives to look up and find information to assist customers, delivering prompt and efficient service.

 - External knowledge bases are customer-facing websites that empower customers to find solutions to their problems without additional help.

 📌 How do they help?
 Customer service knowledge bases reduce the average time to resolve customer issues and increase customer satisfaction and loyalty.